reznikkvova/game-of-throne/README.md

-## GameofThrones React SPA
+# GameofThrones React SPA
-### In this SPA u can check different Characters, Houses, Books.
+# In this SPA u can check different Characters, Houses, Books.

-# You can also see Random Character, which updates every 15 seconds.
+<p align='center'>You can also see Random Character, which updates every 15 seconds.</p>